-- financial statements of the Department for the Second Hand Vehicles Compensation Fund: - are in accordance with the accounts and records of the department; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the department at the end of the financial year and the result of its operation and cash flows for the financial year. - internal controls employed by the Second Hand Vehicles Compensation Fund for the financial year over its financial reporting and its preparation of financial statements have been effective.
+- financial statements for the Second Hand Vehicles Compensation Fund: - are in accordance with the accounts and records of the Fund; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the Fund at the end of the financial year and the result of its operation and cash flows for the financial year. - internal controls employed by the Second Hand Vehicles Compensation Fund for the financial year over its financial reporting and its preparation of financial statements have been effective.

-Dini Soulio Commissioner Consumer and Business Services 28 October 2022
+Dini Soulio Commissioner

+Consumer and Business Services

+October 2023

+Andrew Swanson FCPA

+Executive Director

-Andrew Swanson FCPA Executive Director Finance, People & Performance Attorney-General's Department 28 October 2022
+Finance, People & Performance Attorney-General's Department